panvourtsis/figma-tokens-converter-cli/README.md

 yarn add figma-tokens-converter-cli
 ```

+### Example

+For convinience i made an example that you can see [here](https://github.com/panvourtsis/figma-tokens-converter-cli/tree/main/example)
+The example is how the cli can work on a project.

 ### Help

 By running the command as a cli on your terminal you can see the options and arguments needed